D1376/D1376/README.md

 > Learning how LLMs are served and squeezed — by re-implementing them from scratch and building small tools along the way.

-I'm a computer science undergrad based in the UK, spending most of my cycles on the **AI infrastructure** stack: inference, quantization, and serving.
+I'm a computer science undergrad based in the UK, spending most of my cycles on the **AI infrastructure** stack: inference & serving.
 I learn best by reading good codebases and shipping tiny, focused tools.

 ---